odyslam/balena-nginx-raspberry/README.md

 **NginX** is used as the webserver of choice because it is highly performant, something essential for the size-factor of a small computer, such as the [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/specifications/).

+Note that in order for nginx to function properly, it needs the certificates/private keys that are generated with `certbot` and a `dhparam.pem` that can be generated on the developer's machine.
+Thus, if running the webserver for the first time, enable the appropriate environment variable so that  `certbot` can generated the required keys.

 ## Certbot

 The certbot functionality is housed in the same container as the webserver becuse it needs access to the nginx directory.
-If we set the enviroment variable `CERTBOT=1`, the service will be restarted and it will start the SSL certificate functionality.
+If we set the environment variable `CERTBOT=1`, the service will be restarted and it will start the SSL certificate functionality.
 After success, it will save the credentials into a named volume and will start the server as usual.

-If we want, we can either leave the enviroment variable as-is, but in case of container restart, the functionality will run again (only to notify us that the certificates are up-to date and no further action is required) or we can set `CERTBOT=0` and restart the container with that functionality disabled.
+If we want, we can either leave the environment variable as-is, but in case of container restart, the functionality will run again (only to notify us that the certificates are up-to date and no further action is required) or we can set `CERTBOT=0` and restart the container with that functionality disabled.

 ## Netdata